ctsrc/toy_transaction_engine/README.md

 cargo doc --open
 ```

-Besides the doc string annotations, this readme also contains some relevant details
+Besides the doc string annotations in the source, there are some relevant details
-for anyone wanting to read the code.
-In particular, the following sections of this
+in this readme as well.
+In particular, the following sections of this readme
-readme provides important information and context about the assumptions and the
+provides important information and context about the assumptions and the
 implementation of the code:

 * [Assumptions](#assumptions)